 and the relative position of the primary 20 MHz and secondary 20 MHz channels.
 Hence a Wide Bandwidth Channel

-Switch subelement is optional when the Extended Channel Switch Announcement element is used for a channel
+Switch subelement is unnecessary when the Extended Channel Switch Announcement element is used for a channel

 switch to a 40 MHz bandwidth.